Last updated on September 3, 2025

 #6.
 Xenagos, God of Revels

-Xenagos, God of Revels is a simple commander to build around.
+Xenagos, God of Revels is a simple commander to build around, and it's one of the best extra-combat commanders in the game.
 You want big and expensive trample creatures, coupled together with plenty of ramp.
 Anzrag, the Quake-Mole is quite the card with Xenagod.
 Extra attack steps certainly don’t hurt, and ensure the games are shorter and in your favor.

 #5.
 Anikthea, Hand of Erebos